 Currently, only a subdivision application is being presented.
 A specific construction plan will be prepared when actual construction is being planned, if it is ever to occur at all.
+A construction plan will be submitted to, and approved by, the Building Department prior to the issuance of a building permit for the development of any new lot approved as part of this subdivision application.
 An Erosion and Sediment Control Plan was provided (DEIS Figure IV.F.3-1) as a necessary step to protect the adjacent wetlands from potential future development.
 Potential impacts due to soil limitations have been further discussed in FEIS responses IV-B-2.4 and IV-B-2.5 later in this document.